2013 Shakey's V-League season

 The 2013 Shakey's V-League (SVL) season was the tenth season of the Shakey's V-League.
 There were two indoor conferences for this season.

 1st Conference

-The Shakey's V-League 10th Season 1st Conference was the seventeenth conference of Shakey's V-League, a collegiate women's volleyball league in the Philippines founded in 2004.
+The Shakey's V-League 10th Season 1st Conference was the eighteenth conference of Shakey's V-League, a collegiate women's volleyball league in the Philippines founded in 2004.
 The opening ceremonies was held on April 7, 2013 at the Filoil Flying V Arena in San Juan.